TrueCar/gluestick/docs/Configuration.md

 GlueStick itself will look only for those properties:
 * `proxies` - setup additional proxies
-* `httpClient` - configure htt client
+* `httpClient` - configure http client
 * `headContent` - configure page `<title>` element
 * `logger` - configure logger

-However, you can put your onw properties here and read them by importing this files via alias `config/application`.
+However, you can put your own properties here and read them by importing this files via alias `config/application`.

 In a nutshell, this configuration file have the following structure:
 ```typescript